awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.DB2.md

 + When the audit table option is enabled, the first timestamp record in the audit table is NULL\.
 + When the change table option is enabled, the first timestamp record in the table is zero \(1970\-01\-01 00:00:00\.000000\)\.
 + For Db2 LUW versions 10\.5 and higher, variable\-length string columns with data that is stored out\-of\-row are ignored\.
 This limitation only applies to tables created with extended row size\.
++ For on\-going replication, AWS DMS doesn't support migrating data loaded at the page level by the DB2 LOAD utility\.
+Instead, use the IMPORT utility which uses SQL inserts\.
+For more information, see [ differences between the import and load utilities]( https://www.ibm.com/docs/en/db2/11.1?topic=utilities-differences-between-import-load-utility)\.

 ## Extra connection attributes when using Db2 LUW as a source for AWS DMS<a name="CHAP_Source.DB2.ConnectionAttrib"></a>